 Oh, and yes, it is free if you use Facebook Ads.

 Stillio is another landing page spy app, although this one requires a bit of foresight.
-If you’re up against a specific competitor and you’d like to see everything they do, Stillio will take automatic screenshots of the URL every day.
+If you’re up against a specific competitor and want to see everything they do, Stillio will take automatic screenshots of the URL daily.

 While it’s not specifically a PPC tracking software, Stillio can help you spy on landing pages, which can make or break ad campaigns.